-This quilt top is special to me.
-The Deer Hunter's mother gave it to me.
+I have a sun bonnet sue quilt top that is special to me.
+The Deer Hunter’s mother gave it to me.
 Her Grandmother, Dolly, made it.
-Each square's lady has a different pattern of dress-its truly amazing.
+Each square’s lady has a different pattern of dress-its truly amazing.
 I never knew Dolly but I feel a special kinship with her.
-By my good fortune I've ended up with many of her things that enrich my life every day.
+By my good fortune I’ve ended up with many of her things that enrich my life every day.

-Another work of art by Dolly.
-Each square has a month of the year all done in the neatest embroidery work I've ever seen.
+Another work of art by Dolly was a month of the year quilt.
+Each square has a month of the year all done in the neatest embroidery work I’ve ever seen.

 The Foxfire book sums up my thoughts on quilts:

 “The simple fact is that quilts were handmade by people for people.
 Every phase of their production was permeated by giving and sharing.
 From the trading of scraps and patterns to the actual production.
 Quilting was an essential human activity.
 There is something about a quilt that says people, friendship, community, family, home, and love.”

 I believe this quote still rings true today.
 One of my close friends, Dana, is carrying on the tradition of Appalachian Quilting.
 And in true Appalachian form she is showing her generosity by giving a beautiful quilt away this week.
 To be entered in the drawing just click on this link: Old Red Barn Co.
 Quilt Giveaway and leave her a comment.

 Do you have a favorite quilt?
 Please leave me a comment I’d love to hear about it!